 Each build of the package is in a sub-folder under the package folder.
 Builds under the same package folder correspond to the same Edition/Package.

 For more information about namespaces and builds, see Namespaces and Version numbering later in this document.

+Obsolete S-100 packages are not listed on the schema server’s landing page.

 Table 1.
 File and folder organization